asmuth/clip/fnordmetric-doc/documentation/chartsql_introduction.md

 --------------------

 The IMPORT statement allows you to import tables from External Data Sources, like CSV files or a MySQL database.
-Here is a asmple axmple of the IMPORT
+Here is a sample example of the IMPORT
 statement:

     IMPORT TABLE example_data